 Massachusetts Department of Public Health

-The Massachusetts Department of Public Health Emergency Preparedness Bureau is launching the Together We’re Ready – Massachusetts Prepared campaign to encourage Massachusetts residents, families and communities to make plans and prepare for public health emergencies and severe weather, natural disasters or other emergent events.
-Together We’re Ready will work with partner organizations including local public health and healthcare facilities to provide information, materials and resources to improve preparedness, resiliency and the ability to respond to and recover from disasters of all types.
+In support of FEMA’s Ready2015 campaign, the Massachusetts Department of Public Health Office of Preparedness and Emergency Management is launching the Know Plan Prepare campaign to encourage Massachusetts residents, families and communities to make plans and prepare for public health emergencies and severe weather, natural disasters or other emergent events.
+Know Plan Prepare will work with partner organizations including local public health and healthcare facilities to provide information, materials and resources to improve preparedness, resiliency and the ability to respond to and recover from disasters of all types.
+This year’s campaign features two 30-second TV ads that will air throughout September and serve to encourage people to prepare, in part by downloading a preparedness checklist.
+Visit www.mass.gov/KnowPlanPrepare for more information and to get your checklist today.